 This module serves as an introduction to field of medical assisting and its scope of practice.
 Students will learn the ethical and legal issues involved in patient care and patient procedures.
+This module also teaches the student understanding of the human mind and those that affect human behavior in order to know how to handle all sorts of situations particularly in dealing with patients and be aware of one's individuality and background when dealing with their emotional and behavioral responses in the medical setting.
+In addition, the course provides the student the techniques for effective communication.

 Topics include Legal Considerations, HIPAA, Fraud and Abuse, Medical Malpractice, Clinical History Taking and Documentation.